 By Javier Hernández

-2020 is showing us that we are now more than ever living in a VUCA world where global context is changing fast and organisations must adapt as quickly as possible.
+2020 has shown us that we are now more than ever living in a VUCA world where global context is changing fast and organisations must adapt as quickly as possible.

 Creative Commons Licence